 “What about Uber or Lyft?”
 Good question!
 Uber and Lyft are like taxis and can be a great way to get home from a night out.
 However, since the ride you’re getting is still in a car and not an official taxi, play it safe and don’t drink in the Uber and Lyft.

-Hire DWI and DUI Lawyer David Hunter Today!
+Hire DWI Lawyer David Hunter Today!

 If you want to know more about Texas open container laws and think you need a DWI lawyer, David Hunter can help.
 David’s extensive experience as a trial lawyer and Texas Judge have given him a unique perspective on the Texas criminal justice system that allows him to provide a top-notch defense to each and every client.
 He handles DWI cases regularly and knows exactly what to do so you’ll spend less time in court and jail.